Amagash/cloud_concepts/aws_certified_solution_architect_associate/8_Route53.md

 # Route 53 Overview
+Route 53 is a DNS service.
+It allows you to:
+- Register domain names
+- Host both public and private zones
+- Set records
+- Set Routing policies
 ## What is DNS
 Domain Name System is the phonebook of the internet.
 It maps human readable domain names (i.e google.com) to machine readable IP adresses (i.e http://82.124.53.1)
 ## IPv4 VS IPv6